 Another way to find out if the ingredients are safe is to access the Skin Deep database.
 The Environmental Working Group (EWG) is the organization that powers the Skin Deep database.
 The EWG uses a 1 to 10 scale for rating ingredients, where 1 stands for the safest.
 However, Skin Deep Database has its pitfalls, too.
 You can read about them here.

-If you use the Skin deep database together with the techniques described in my Superpower Cheat Sheet, you will be close to being invincible in the consumer market.
+If you use the Skin deep database together with the techniques described in my Savvy Consumer Superpower e-book, you will be close to being invincible in the consumer market.
 You can even put it in your purse and check ingredients in a store when you are shopping for nontoxic personal care or beauty products.